FarronF/limerick-council-meetings/meetings/2017/01/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council – 28th November 2016.md

 budgets are divided by Divisions.

-Reactive Repairs Non-Pay Investment – Houses Only--- 13
+Reactive Repairs Non-Pay Investment – Houses Only
+---
+13

 Area